sean-poole/CodeWars/SQL/8kyu/centuryFromYear.md

 In SQL, you will be given a table years with a column yr for the year.
 Return a table with a column century.

+## Solution
-## Get 'yr' from 'years' table.
+Select 'yr' from 'years' table.
-## Apply CEIL function to the quotient of yr / 100.0.
+Apply CEIL function to the quotient of yr / 100.0.
-## Store value in column 'century'
+Store value in column 'century'

 SELECT CEIL(yr / 100.0) AS century
 FROM years;